Injured in a serious accident? Call Aldous Law now at (214) 526-5595 - we're here to help you get the compensation you deserve.

 - Spouse or Guardian: If the injured person cannot file a claim themselves due to the severity of their injuries or mental incapacity, their spouse or legal guardian can file on their behalf.

-- Estate Representative: In tragic circumstances where the catastrophic injury results in death, the deceased's estate representative, typically the executor or administrator appointed by the court, can file a wrongful death claim.
+- Estate Representative: In tragic circumstances where the catastrophic injury results in death, the deceased's estate representative, typically the executor or administrator appointed by the court, can file a Dallas wrongful death claim.

 Medical Evidence: